remikjj/pong_game/README.md

-# Pong game for Raspberry Pi
+# Pong game for Raspberry Pi using 8x8 LED display